GrumpyViking/streetsoflondon/Streets of London/Assets/QuickOutline/Readme.txt

 The outline script does a small amount of work in Awake().
 For best results, use outline.enabled to toggle the outline.
 Avoid removing and re-adding the component if possible.

+For large meshes, you may also like to enable 'Precompute Outline' in the editor.
+This will reduce the amount of work performed in Awake().